• Home

 As the rideshare giant banks on fewer people buying cars, vehicle registration in the U.S. has increased 8% from about 263 million in 2015 to more than 284 million in 2023, according to Federal Highway Administration data.
 However, the ages of vehicles on the road have continued to rise, per S&P Global data, suggesting economic pressures may be dissuading consumers from purchasing cars at the current pace.

-Uber is trying to tap into consumers’ continued fears about the economy, introducing this month a “route share” feature offering shuttle services along fixed routes at a more affordable cost to commuters.
+Uber is trying to tap into consumers’ continued fears about the economy, introducing last year a “route share” feature offering shuttle services along fixed routes at a more affordable cost to commuters.
 Critics have mocked the feature as simply trying to recreate public transportation, but Khosrowshahi told Decoder Uber is not interested in competing with mass transit.
 He instead said he sees route-sharing as complementary to taking a bus or train because some individuals may prefer ridesharing for specific occasions like seeing a friend.

 The rideshare company remains focused on eliminating the need for new cars on the road, Khosrowshahi insisted.